EnEmerson/does-guns-lift/README.md

 ## Description:

 For around a month I collected data from a character within the game ["old school runescape"](https://oldschool.runescape.com/).
 This character is called 'The Guns' and essentially every time I ran past him in game, I would jot down the number he had above his head, which corresponded to the rep he was on for his set at the time.
-According to his wiki article, [he counts up to 8,200 \- 10,000 before losing track and starting over,](http://oldschoolrunescape.wikia.com/wiki/%27The_Guns%27), and I wanted to see how close my test data set was to the actual mean of the reps 'The Guns' would doing in a set.
+According to his wiki article, [he counts up to 8,200 \- 10,000 before losing track and starting over](http://oldschoolrunescape.wikia.com/wiki/%27The_Guns%27), and I wanted to see how close my test data set was to the actual mean of the reps 'The Guns' would doing in a set.

+---

+### 'The Guns' doing the Military Press with a log.

 ![guns-lifting-log](https://github.com/EnEmerson/does-guns-lift/blob/master/resources/guns-lifting-log.png)

+---

 ### The Maths: